Tony Richardson: Career

 Richardson made four more major films before his death.
 His last, Blue Sky (1994), was not released for nearly three years after he died.
 Jessica Lange won a Best Actress Oscar for her performance in the film.

-In 1966, Richardson financed the escape from Wormwood Scrubs prison of the spy and double agent George Blake.
+In 1966, Richardson is alleged to have financed the escape from Wormwood Scrubs prison of the spy and double agent George Blake.

-Personal life
+Personal life and death

 Richardson was married to English actress Vanessa Redgrave from 1962 to 1967.
-The couple had two daughters, Natasha (1963–2009) and Joely Richardson (born 1965), then he left Redgrave for French actress and singer Jeanne Moreau.
-In 1972, he had a relationship with Grizelda Grimond, who was a secretary for Richardson's former business partner Oscar Lewenstein, and daughter of British politician Jo Grimond.
-Grizelda Grimond gave birth to his daughter, Katharine Grimond, on 8 January 1973.
+The couple had two daughters, Natasha (1963–2009) and Joely (born 1965), then he left Redgrave for French actress and singer Jeanne Moreau.
+In 1972, he had a relationship with Grizelda Grimond, who was a secretary for Richardson's former business partner Oscar Lewenstein, and the daughter of British politician Jo Grimond.
+Grizelda Grimond gave birth to his daughter, Katherine Grimond, on 8 January 1973.

-Death

-Richardson was bisexual, but never acknowledged it publicly until after he contracted HIV.
+Richardson was bisexual.
 He died of complications from AIDS on 14 November 1991 at the age of 63.